demir8462/multicycyleriscv/README.md

 - **HW2:** Design of a multicycle RISC-V controller
 - **Preliminary Work 3:** Integration of the controller with datapath and memory to build a complete multicycle RISC-V processor

-The design follows the multicycle architecture described in the course material and textbook.
+The design follows the multicycle architecture described in the course material.

 ---